Femtosecond laser guiding of a high-voltage discharge and the restoration of dielectric strength in air and nitrogen

 - View All

-The use of a low energy, high peak intensity (>100TW/cm2) femtosecond laser pulse is investigated for guiding and control of a sub-microsecond high voltage discharge.
-Study of the laser induced plasma channel and measurements of the field required for breakdown in air and nitrogen at atmospheric pressure are presented.
-Direct imaging of the dynamics of the discharge breakdown shows effective laser guiding.
-The effectiveness of laser guiding is shown to be critically dependent on the laser focusing geometry, timing, and location relative to the electrodes. © 2012 American Institute of Physics.
+The use of a low energy, high peak intensity femtosecond laser pulse is investigated for guiding and control of a sub-microsecond high voltage discharge.
+Study of the early streamer formation and measurements of the field required for breakdown in air and nitrogen are presented.
+Direct imaging of the breakdown discharge and effective laser guiding are shown to be critically dependent on the laser focusing geometry, timing, and location relative to the electrodes. © 2012 by S. Leonov, JIHT RAS, and R. Miles, Princeton University.
+Published by the American Institute of Aeronautics and Astronautics, Inc.

 author list (cited authors)